OCA/sale-workflow/sale_attached_product/README.rst

 To configure attached products:

-#.
-Go to *Sales > Products > Products* and choose on you want to attach products to.
+1. Go to *Sales > Products > Products* and choose on you want to attach products to.
-#.
-Go to the *Sales* tab and then to the *Attached products* section.
+2. Go to the *Sales* tab and then to the *Attached products* section.
-#.
-Add as many products as you want to.
+3. Add as many products as you want to.

 If you want to autoupdate the products when they are added, set this config parameter:

-  - `sale_attached_product.auto_update_attached_lines`
+   - sale_attached_product.auto_update_attached_lines

 Otherwise, the lines will be added, but they can be modified, deleted, etc.

 Usage
 =====

 Now that you have your product configured:

-#.
-Place a new sale order and then add that product in a new line.
+1. Place a new sale order and then add that product in a new line.
-#.
-Once you save your order, the attached products will be added in new lines to the
-   order with as many quantities as the main one.
+2. Once you save your order, the attached products will be added in new lines to the order with as many quantities as the main one.

-If the global `sale_attached_product.auto_update_attached_lines` setting is on:
+If the global sale_attached_product.auto_update_attached_lines setting is on:

-#.
-Update the main product quantity and the attached product quantities will be updated
-   in the same amount as well.
+1. Update the main product quantity and the attached product quantities will be updated in the same amount as well.
-#.
-If we delete the main line, the attached ones will go away in any case.
+2. If we delete the main line, the attached ones will go away in any case.

 Bug Tracker
 ===========